tensorlakeai/indexify/README.md

 #### 3: Deploy your Graph as an API

-Indexify server generates API endpoints for Compute Graphs, allowing external systems to invoke your workflows.
-The server can host multiple workflows and can execute functions across Graphs in parallel.
+The Indexify server generates API endpoints for Compute Graphs, allowing external systems to invoke your workflows.
+It can host multiple workflows and execute functions across Graphs in parallel.

 ```bash
 indexify-cli server-dev-mode